In essence, Gatlinburg’s economy is built upon a three-legged stool of tourism commerce.

 Over the years, we at TheSmokies.com have told you about many of the best places to eat in Gatlinburg.

-So what do you, the discriminating diner, do when forced to choose between the best of the best of the best?
+But with so many places to eat, what do you, the discriminating diner, do when forced to choose between the best of the best of the best?

 You’ve been out alone, in the cold, wandering with nothing more than a fork and your wits to discern the best place to eat.